Installation

 Docker Installation

-See the Docker Deployment for detailed Docker usage instructions.
+See the Docker Deployment for detailed Docker usage instructions including Docker Compose examples and plugin configuration.

 Development Installation